AndrewJamesThomas/MarketReport/README.md

 Download this repository and then follow these 6 broad steps that must be taken:
 ## Step 1: Identify CIP codes
-The first step is to identify the CIP codes associated with the program you are anlyizing.
+The first step is to identify the CIP codes associated with the program you are analyzing.
 Sometimes units will have feedback on this point, but typically they will not.
 There are generally two good resources to use: a) the list of programs from the University Factbook (https://itableau.du.edu/#/views/AcademicPrograms/AcademicPrograms). b) The NCES website (https://nces.ed.gov/ipeds/cipcode/Default.aspx?y=56).
 The Lightcast "Program Develop & Review" tool will also allow you search for CIP codes based on program keywords.

 ## Step 2: Identify SOC codes
 You will also need to identify the associated SOC codes.
 Again, there are three typical ways of determining this: a) the O\*Net website (https://www.onetonline.org/) b) the CIP-SOC crosswalk provided by Lightcast c) keyword searches in Lightcast.
 The SOC codes will sometimes be useful for evaluating the labor market, but often times they are not terribly informative.